-The product life cycle unfolds in four stages – Development, Introduction, Growth, Maturity, and Decline.
+The product life cycle unfolds in five stages – Development, Introduction, Growth, Maturity, and Decline.
 Every stage is distinct, with costs, risks, and opportunities they bring.

 Stage 1: Development

 Development is when the cost of production keeps on rising while there is no revenue generated.

 Some products require years of research and tons of capital investment.
 And others are quicker to develop and launch in the market.

 At this stage of the product lifecycle, the risk is very high.
 Hence, funding is limited.

-Thus, many companies use the strategy to direct the revenue generated from their current products towards investing in another startup.
+Thus, many companies use the strategy to direct the revenue generated from their current products toward investing in another startup.

 Stage 2: Introduction

 The introduction is when the product development has almost reached its end, and it’s time to market the product and create awareness about its launch.